 Actually Anna had cheated.
-She’d merged with Tiara and had its super-advanced computer figure windage and other factors and guide her to adjust her aim.
+She’d merged with Tiara and had its super-advanced computer calculate windage and other factors and guide her to adjust her aim.
 Though perhaps cheat was the wrong word; she and Tiara were now so tightly bound that it was questionable that they could be separated even analytically.
-She had become a cyborg.
+She’d become a cyborg.

-The land was mostly flat for several miles southeast.
-Then the Safed Koh mountains ahead of them came closer till the foothills reared up directly ahead.
+The land was mostly flat for several miles to the east.
+Then the Safed Koh Mountains ahead of them came closer till the foothills reared up directly ahead.
 Closer they came to the mouth of the Pass.
-Off to one side was a large sign with white on green writing.
+To one side of the highway was a large sign with white on green writing.
 In English it declared that this was the entrance to the Khyber Pass, followed by smaller text giving historical information.

-The hills reared up on both sides of them.
+The hills reared up on both sides of them as they drove further east.
 The highway began to twist.
 Later it split into two, one side higher than the other.

 Shortly they approached the border between Afghanistan and Pakistan.
 The way opened up a bit and small dirt huts appeared on each side of them, the beginning of the strip village Tor Kham.
 They passed a gasoline station with a large red and blue Dr. Upper soft-drink sign on its side.